Frequently Asked Questions

 Test Scores: Burroughs includes AP scores of 4 or 5 on the transcript.
 Students are responsible for sending all SAT, ACT, or AP score reports directly to each college.
 Some colleges allow “self-reporting” of these scores.
 Students also are responsible for sending official score reports to scholarship funds and/or to the NCAA Eligibility Center.

 Reporting Senior Grades: Burroughs will send first semester grades as soon as they are available.
 Following graduation, Burroughs will send an official transcript to the one college where a student has made a deposit.

 Disciplinary Procedures: Many college applications now ask the student and the counselor whether the applicant has ever been suspended or taken a leave from the school.
 The school will respond truthfully, and students who intentionally deceive colleges in their applications are in violation of the Burroughs academic integrity statement and will be subject to further disciplinary action by the school.
 All suspensions from school appear on a student’s transcript.
 We require students to include an explanation of the suspension in their applications.

-Early Applications: We will send only one counselor recommendation and one official transcript to one school where a student wants to apply early decision (ED) or single choice early action.
-If a student attempts to apply ED to two or more schools, we will advise him to reconsider and will report the multiple applications to the schools where he has applied.
-Some schools offer early action (EA) programs and ask that students who choose to use their EA programs apply to only one school.
+Early Applications: We will send JBS materials to only one Early Decision or Restrictive Early Action college.
+If a student attempts to apply ED to two or more schools, we will advise them to reconsider and will report the multiple applications to the schools where they have applied.
+Some schools offer Single Choice or Restrictive Early Action programs and ask that students who choose to use their EA programs apply to only one school.
 Other schools do not object to students sending in more than one EA application.
-We will abide by the request of the specific college.